Creative people turned Trump’s much-ridiculed handwritten note into a Morrissey song

 THIS IS THE FINAL WORD FROM THE PRES OF THE U.S.

 That the president needed to write himself this note, in his inimitable handwriting, is almost objectively hilarious.
-What a lot of people seized on, in particular, though, is that it looks like song lyrics.
+What a lot of people seized on, though, is that it looks like song lyrics.
 (Or the title of a Fall Out Boy song or Fiona Apple album.)
 Patton Oswalt’s entry, a wonder in economy, is surely among the best offerings.

 Morrissey voice: pic.twitter.com/C5jaqjkcDD